Have you ever had organic or eco wine? What even IS eco-friendly wine? You may be surprised at the eco wine options available these days.

 This year’s Earth Day happens to coincide with Wine Wednesday, and since Snoqualmie sent me their latest ECO wines to try, I thought it would be the perfect opportunity to share some of my current favorite eco-friendly wines made from organic grapes: Snoqualmie ECO wines.

-I have to admit that even just five years ago, I found a lot of organic wines to be too mouthy, too earthy, with not enough fruit flavor and lacking the smoothness I generally like in my wines.
+I have to admit that even just five years ago, I found a lot of eco or organic wines to be too mouthy, too earthy, with not enough fruit flavor and lacking the smoothness I generally like in my wines.
 But over the years, winemakers have really refined the organic wine industry, and not only is it easier to find organic wines, but they are also producing some amazing tasting eco-friendly wines.

 ALL of Snoqualmie’s wines are made using earth-friendly techniques and use sustainable packaging.
 The ECO wines are crafted from certified originally grown grapes using organic practices.
 I’ll share more sustainable practices and eco-friendly facts later in the post, but first I can’t wait to share with you the latest Snoqualmie ECO wines line.

 Snoqualmie ECO Wines

 I am extra excited to share with you my surprise favorite from this group.

 I am normally a red wine drinker.
 LOVE red wines: rich cabs, tempranillos, Oregon Pinot Noirs, bold Washington Cabernets… but the 2012 Snoqualmie ECO Chardonnay ($13) took me by surprise.
 It is an absolutely perfect spring wine.
 Truly.

 I enjoyed a glass of the 2012 Chardonnay with the Curry Chicken Salad I recently made, and it was absolutely delicious!
 Next time, I will try cooking with a little of this wine as well for added flavor.